remarkjs/remark/doc/mdastsetting.7.md

 Footnotes are wrapped in square brackets, and preceded by a caret (`^`).

-It’s possible to reference other footnotes inside footnotes.
+It is possible to reference other footnotes inside footnotes.

 The following document: